 The New Zealand Freshwater Sciences Society (NZFSS) began as the New Zealand Limnological Society (Limsoc) founded in 1968.
 It adopted a new trading name in 2005 to reflect the broad interests of current and new members whose interests span freshwater science, education, conservation and management.
 We formally changed our name to the New Zealand Freshwater Sciences Society in 2021.

 Who we are

-The society aims to:
+The society aims:

 The society achieves this by: